-- iakThermalJacob(il) is an integer ( limited to -1 or 1) that tells the program whether or not to include the effects of background thermal - (-1) : do not include background effects in radiance Jacobian - (+1) : include background effects in radiance Jacobian - if effects of background thermal are to be included in the radiative transfer algorithm, but not in the Jacobian, there could be large errors (as much as 30 %) in the Jacobians of the lower levels. - to speed up the Jacobian code, an angle of acos(3/5) is used for all layers, instead of the optimum diffusivity angle being used at the lower layers.
+- (-1) : do not include background effects in radiance Jacobian - (+1) : include background effects in radiance Jacobian - if effects of background thermal are to be included in the radiative transfer algorithm, but not in the Jacobian, there could be large errors (as much as 30 %) in the Jacobians of the lower levels. - to speed up the Jacobian code, an angle of acos(3/5) is used for all layers, instead of the optimum diffusivity angle being used at the lower layers.
 Thus the setting of parameter kThermal is ignored here.

 Either the emissivity data file caEmissivity(iI) is a text file containing the (wavenumber dependent) surface emissivity, or emissivity value raSetEmissivity(iI) is a real number for the surface emissivity (constant at all wavenumbers).
-If a emissivity file is to be read in then raSetEmissivity(il) MUST be set to a negative value; if it is set to a positive value, this is what will be used across the entire wavenumber range.
+If a emissivity file is to be read in then raSetEmissivity(iI) MUST be set to a negative value; if it is set to a positive value, this is what will be used across the entire wavenumber range.
 For an upward looking instrument, the surface emissivity file/values are read in and ignored.
+For a limb view, need to set the emissivity to greater than 1.

-To summarize, for a downward looking instrument (rStartP > rStopP)
+To summarize,

-iaMPSetForRad tells which set of mixed paths to use raPressStart is the pressure of the starting layer rPressStop is the pressure of the stop layer raTSpace is the space blackbody temperature (2.6k) raTsurf is the surface temperature raSatAngle is the satellite angle (in degrees) raSatHeight (in km) indicates whether to modify SatAngle iakSolar (-1, 0 or 1) sets solar radiation on/off rakSolarAngle sets the solar zenith angle cakSolarRefl is a file for the solar reflectance rakSolarRefl sets the solar reflectance (-1 means use (1-e)/pi or cakSolarRefl) iakThermal (-1, 0 or 1) sets the reflected thermal on/off rakThermalAngle sets the diffusivity angle iakThermalJacob sets thermal background inclusion in Jacobian on/off caEmissivity is a file containing the emissivity parameters OR raSetEmissivity specify a constant emissivity value
+for a downward looking instrument (rStartP > rStopP) iaMPSetForRad tells which set of mixed paths to use raPressStart is the pressure of the starting layer rPressStop is the pressure of the stop layer raTSpace is the space blackbody temperature (2.6k) raTsurf is the surface temperature raSatAngle is the satellite angle (in degrees) raSatHeight (in m) indicates whether to modify SatAngle iakSolar (-1, 0 or 1) sets solar radiation on/off rakSolarAngle sets the solar zenith angle cakSolarRefl is a file for the solar reflectance rakSolarRefl sets the solar reflectance (-1 means use (1-e)/pi or cakSolarRefl) iakThermal (-1, 0 or 1) sets the reflected thermal on/off rakThermalAngle sets the diffusivity angle iakThermalJacob sets thermal background inclusion in Jacobian on/off caEmissivity is a file containing the emissivity parameters OR raSetEmissivity specify a constant emissivity value